vvmc/vvmc.github.io/pages/mydoc/mydoc_set_up_commission_memberships.md

     Create and track different types of commission membership, such as officers, alumni, or graduate students.

-    Security: *Commission Definition: Set Up* domain in the Organizations and Roles functional area.
 1. Access the **Maintain Event Categories and Reasons** task.

     Create categories and reasons for commission membership.

-    Security: *Set Up: Staffing* domain in the Staffing functional area.
 1.  <span style="color: blue;">Create Custom Business Processes</span>.

     Configure these business processes and security policies in the Organizations and Roles functional area: